Pineapples can be intimidating to buy. Lots of people don’t know how to tell if it is ripe or how to cut it so they avoid them and walk right by.

 If you have never bought a pineapple before because you were sure how to tell if it was ripe then stay with me here.
 I will go over three simple ways to tell if a pineapple is ripe or not.

 If we do those three things we will know if we can cut into the pineapple and enjoy it or if we should wait.

+How the pineapple looks is a great tell-tale sign.
 The more yellow you see the riper the pineapple is.
 When you are at the store you probably see a lot of pineapples that are dark green in color with some yellow.
 These are not ripe yet.

 You don’t need the whole pineapple to be yellow but when the bottom is a nice bright yellow, that is a good sign of ripe pineapple.

 If the colors look good, go ahead and pick it up and give it a little squeeze, don’t worry those spikes won’t hurt you.

 A ripe pineapple will be slightly soft.
 If it is rock hard then it is not ready.
 You don’t want the pineapple to be as soft as a ripe mango or avocado but you want to feel a little give.

 If you pluck a leaf does it come out easily?
 If it has some resistance then it could be perfectly ripe, if it comes out real easy then it could also be rotten.

 This goes for a lot of fruit, learn how to tell if honeydew is ripe.